Data Governance Roles and Their Responsibilities: A Complete Round Up

 Data governance roles and responsibilities

 While each team member has a distinct role, these data governance roles depend on each other.
-Therefore, they must collaborate effectively to help their organization achieve its business and data goals.
+Everyone must collaborate effectively to help their organization achieve its business and data goals.

 Despite their unique skill sets, these roles within the data governance team achieve the best results through collaboration, sharing, and transparent communication.